SirNoob97/OnlineStore/online-store-backend/auth-service/README.md

 ## Endpoints

-If you are using docker you should use the respective IP of this microservice instead of "localhost"
+If you are using docker-compose you should use the respective IP of this microservice instead of "localhost"

     192.168.0.11